Disentangling Style and Content in Anime Illustrations: Experiments

 \paragraph{Dataset.}

-We obtain our training data from Danbooru\footnote{danbooru.donmai.us}.
-We took all images with exactly one artist tag, and processed them with an open source tool AnimeFace 2009 \cite{animeface} to detect faces.
+We took all images with exactly one artist tag, and processed them with an open source tool AnimeFace 2009 \citep{animeface} to detect faces.
 Each detected face is rotated into an upright position, then cropped out and scaled to $256 \times 256$ pixels.
 Every artist who has at least 50 image were used for training.
 Our final training set includes 106,814 images from 1139 artists.

 \paragraph{Network Architecture.}